-The shared encryption key is used by Ocean to encrypt a patient's personal health information (PHI) prior to leaving the circle of care.
+The shared encryption key (SEK) is used by Ocean to encrypt a patient's personal health information (PHI) prior to leaving the circle of care.
 Beyond the standard strong security precautions implemented by Ocean, the privacy of the shared encryption key effectively prevents third parties (including CognisantMD) from eavesdropping on patient information.
 Without the shared encryption key, the patient's data cannot be decrypted and consequently cannot be viewed.

 These precautions can unfortunately make it more difficult for clinicians to locate the shared encryption key when it is needed for legitimate clinical purposes.
-It is sometimes a very unfortunate situation when the shared encryption key is lost completely, because it prevents health service providers from viewing potentially important clinical information about patients in Ocean.
+It may be a very unfortunate situation when the shared encryption key is lost completely, because it prevents health service providers from viewing potentially important clinical information about patients in Ocean.
 For tips on recovering your site's shared encryption key, please refer to: "Recovering a Lost / Forgotten Shared Encryption Key".

 General Precautions for Protecting the Shared Encryption Key

 Ocean provides some automated mechanisms to protect the privacy of the shared encryption key:

 - The shared encryption key is never sent across the network (* except in special circumstances when sites have specifically opted-in)

 - * For pragmatic reasons, Ocean site administrators may choose to provide their SEK to Ocean Cloud Connect or as part of a SMART on FHIR EHR launch to activate associated functionality.
 Even in these circumstances, it remains inaccessible to Ocean administrators, since the key is sent privately in an encrypted format to protected systems within the Ocean Network.